streamlinecoreinitiative/judaismonline1-hostgator/README.md

 `ENCRYPT_KEY` environment variable (one will be generated automatically if not set).
 Certificates are free, though an optional $5 contribution can be recorded to help cover site costs.

+To send PDF certificates via email, provide SMTP details using the `SMTP_SERVER`, `SMTP_PORT`, `SMTP_USER` and `SMTP_PASSWORD` environment variables.
+The sender address can be configured from the admin page or via the `ADMIN_EMAIL` environment variable.

 Placeholder images used by the templates can be replaced in `static/`: